marcotoronto/rdm-test/content/07_data_dictionary.md

 <img src="figures/angel-congrats.jpg" width="300"/>
 </p>

-You are now ready to write up a good README file so other researchers can understand your dataset with no problems!
+You are now ready to create your data dictionary so other researchers can understand your dataset with no problems!

 <br>